colinl/colinl.github.io/_posts/2016-07-30-A-complete-vpn-server-for-under-20-ukp.markdown

     sudo -s
     cd /etc/openvpn/easy-rsa
     source ./vars
-    ./pkitool tigger_owl2
+    ./pkitool tigger_owl
     exit

-This makes, in the keys subdirectory, `tigger_owl2.crt` and `tigger_owl2.key` that need to be copied to the client along with the server key and certificate `ca.crt` and `ta.key` that the earlier process created.
+This makes, in the keys subdirectory, `tigger_owl.crt` and `tigger_owl.key` that need to be copied to the client along with the server key and certificate `ca.crt` and `ta.key` that the earlier process created.
 Repeat the .pkitool line for each client.

 # Configure OpenVPN

-Disable openvpn (so it does not restart on boot) for the moment
+Disable openvpn (so it does not restart on boot) for the moment and stop it (it may not be running in fact)

-`sudo systemctl disable openvpn`
+    sudo systemctl disable openvpn
+    sudo systemctl stop openvpn

 Reboot as a check that all is well so far.
 Assuming it is then edit `/etc/sysctl.conf` using